Your Health, Safety and Wellbeing at Work

 We’re positive about mental health, so you can talk about your mental health openly with your manager, in confidence, and without fear of being judged.
 Happiness, productivity and effectiveness at work are all intrinsically linked to wellbeing so mental health is important to everyone; not just people who experience mental health problems.
 We recognise that mental health is just like physical health.
 It can be positive, or you might experience times that you don’t feel so good.
 This can lead to problems that might last over a few weeks or months or ones that need managing over a lifetime.

 We recognise that our structures, policies and processes all contribute to a culture of wellbeing.
 That is why we see wellbeing as a priority and an integral part of our culture and values.
 We strive towards continual improvement of our health and safety management systems, where risks are minimised, including work-related stress, with good, clear two-way communication.
 This means that we all need to work together to make doing things safely part of our day-to-day work.
-Have a look at our Mental Health Policy which sets our roles and responsibilities and our Health and Safety page for more information.
+Have a look at our Mental Health Policy which sets our roles and responsibilities and our Wellbeing intranet page for more information.

-We also have a staff-led network and a senior champion on our Leadership Group to ensure that wellbeing is a central focus of our work.
+We also have a staff-led network (intranet link) and a senior champion on our Leadership Group to ensure that wellbeing is a central focus of our work.
 Have a look at their page for information about how the network fits in and how they help us to improve the way we work.

 Remember, if you feel like you can’t talk to your manager for whatever reason, we have an Employee Assistance Programme (EAP).
 You can talk to EAP about anything that’s troubling you.
 EAP can provide comprehensive information or arrange for you to receive face-to-face support.